SkiNavApp/terms-and-conditions/index.md

 Collected only while actively using navigation features.
 Processed locally on your device and **not stored or transmitted** by the developer.

-### **Anonymous Analytics (Firebase Analytics)**
+### **Anonymous Analytics (Firebase Analytics / Google Analytics 4)**
-SkiNav uses Firebase Analytics to collect anonymous usage and performance data, such as:
+SkiNav uses Firebase Analytics (Google Analytics 4) to collect anonymous usage and performance data, such as:
 - feature usage
 - app interaction patterns
 - session duration
 - device type and OS version
 - crash and stability information
-- Your IP address is used to derive the IP country, but are never logged by Google and are immediately deleted upon collection.
+- coarse user location (city and country) derived from the user's IP address

+#### IP-Address Handling (Google Analytics 4)
+Google Analytics 4 does not log or store full IP addresses.
+For users located in the EU, IP data is processed solely to generate coarse location information (such as city and country) on servers within the EU.
+The IP address is then immediately discarded before any data is sent to other Analytics processing servers, which may be located outside the EU, including in the United States.
+At no point are full IP addresses retained, stored, or accessible to the developer.

-No personally identifiable information is collected.
+No personally identifiable information is stored or accessible to the developer.

 ---